chriskrycho/v5.chriskrycho.com/site/journal/2021/What if PageRank Was a Mistake?.md

     - technology
     - ethics
 date: 2021-08-27T16:10:00-0600
+updated: 2021-08-27T18:57:00-0600
 summary: >
     In the early days of the web, PageRank seemed like magic: a clean win.
 But maybe it wasn’t.
 What kind of world did we lose when we walked away from curation?

 ---

 In the early days of the web, [Page Rank][pr] seemed like magic: a clean win.
 What were the downsides?
-Open up Google, type in a query, and just like that you would see an *automatically* crowdsourced set of results, based on how much other people linked to them.
+Open up Google, type in a query, and just like that you would see an *automatically* crowdsourced[^anac] set of results, based on how much other people linked to them.
 As more than a few people have noted recently, though,[^example] results (on Google in particular but also search engines in general) have degraded.
 Gamification of results started early and has only accelerated in the last decade.
 What if—and I know this is crazy, but stay with me—lists of links built by hand were actually better?
 Not in spite of, but precisely because of their inability to scale, and therefore to be *gamed* at scale?

 [pr]: https://en.wikipedia.org/wiki/PageRank